ietf-wg-asdf/SDF/sdf.md

 ## Definitions section

 The Definitions section contains one or more groups, each identified by a Class Name Keyword (there can only be one group per keyword; the actual grouping is just a shortcut and does not carry any specific semantics).
-The value of each group is a JSON map (object), the keys of which serve for naming the individual definitions in this group, and the corresponding values provide the qualities (name-value pairs) for the individual definition.
+The value of each group is a JSON map (object), the keys of which serve for naming the individual definitions in this group, and the corresponding values provide a set of qualities (name-value pairs) for the individual definition.
+(In short, we speak of the map entries as "named sets of qualities".)

 Each group may contain zero or more definitions.
 Each identifier defined creates a new type and term in the target namespace.
-Declarations have a scope of the current definition block.
+Declarations have a scope of the current definition block. <!-- what exactly does this mean? -->

 A definition may in turn contain other definitions.
-Each definition consists of the newly defined identifier and a set of key-value pairs that represent the defined qualities and contained definitions.
+Each definition is a named set of qualities, i.e., it consists of the newly defined identifier and a set of key-value pairs that represent the defined qualities and contained definitions.

 An example for an Object definition is given in {{exobject}}: